| Texas

 - The

 state to implement it statewide.
-More than 45 other states have
+All but one other states

 since emulated this program.
 There are currently about 3,800